Cell Culture-based Viral Vaccines Course, 7th Edition

 The course has been designed to benefit those starting their research activity in this field, both from Academia, Industry or Public Health Agencies.
 It is also of interest for those wishing to up-date their knowledge and know-how in cell production of viral vaccines.

-A limited number of grants, covering the course fee (not travel cost), are provided by ESACT.
+A limited number of grants, covering the course fee, are provided by ESACT.
 Applicants to the grants should indicate it in the course application, together with a motivation statement.
 Priority will be given to young PhD students from Academia.

 The course will cover the following topics: